Skip to content

 Possible values:

-• repo: The jj repo state and local branches
+• repo: The jj repo state and local bookmarks

-• remote-tracking: The remote-tracking branches.
+• remote-tracking: The remote-tracking bookmarks.
 Do not restore these if you'd like to push after the undo

 jj version